aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/datasources/mass_spring_ds_12.rst

 .. note::

     You can also use any OPCUA client to connect to the MARTe2 OPCUA server and modify the application data.

-    For example, if the python ``opcua`` library is installed in your system, you can use the python script located in ``../Test/Integrated/opcua_writer.py`` to connect to the server and modify the values of the ``ReferencePosition``.
+    For example, if the Python ``opcua`` library is installed on your system, you can use the Python script located in ``../Test/Integrated/opcua_writer.py`` to connect to the server and modify the value of ``ReferencePosition``.

     .. code-block:: bash

-        python3.6 ../Test/Integrated/opcua_writer.py -p OPCUA_PORT -s MassSpringDemoControlInput.ReferencePosition -v 1.3 #Replace the OPCUA_PORT with the actual port number being used in the configuration file.
+        python3.6 ../Test/Integrated/opcua_writer.py -p OPCUA_PORT -s MassSpringDemoControlInput.ReferencePosition -v 1.3 #Replace OPCUA_PORT with the actual port number being used in the configuration file.

 The output should be similar to the following: